|

 This disease will also reduce the available food supply for the Red Squirrels, & the thinning will reduce the available food supply even further.
 It would seem sensible to put any further clearfelling plans on hold at least until it becomes clear how serious this problem is at Newborough, because the additional tree fatalities could make nonsense of any Forest Design Plan.

-Who are the CCW & FCW?
+Who are the NRW, CCW & FCW?

-The Countryside Council for Wales (CCW) is the national wildlife conservation authority and the Government's
+The former Countryside Council for Wales (CCW) was the national wildlife conservation authority and the Government'sstatutory adviser on sustaining natural beauty, wildlife and the

 the 320,000 acres (130,000 ha) of public forests owned by the Welsh